prentissw/obsidian-charted-roots/docs/planning/universal-media-linking.md

 - May need to modify card rendering to always include `<image>` element
 - Need to handle image loading when initially hidden

-**SVG Export with Avatars (Known Issue)**
+**SVG Export with Avatars (Improved)**

-Exporting large trees with avatars to SVG may cause performance issues or crashes.
-The export process converts avatar images to base64 data URIs, which for large trees with many images can:
+Exporting large trees with avatars to SVG can be resource-intensive due to base64 encoding of images.
+Improvements:
-- Create very large SVG files
-- Block the main thread during image encoding
-- Potentially exhaust memory

-Potential solutions:
-1. **Progressive encoding** — Encode images in batches with `setTimeout` breaks
-2. **Web Worker** — Move base64 encoding to a worker thread
-3. **External image refs** — Option to keep image URLs instead of embedding
-4. **Size limits** — Warn user when export would be very large
+1. **Sequential image processing** — Images are now processed one at a time to reduce memory pressure
+2. **UI thread yielding** — `setTimeout(10)` breaks every 3 images prevent UI freezing and allow garbage collection
+3. **User notification** — Shows notice for exports with 50+ images: "Embedding N images...
+This may take a moment."
+4. **No-avatar export option** — Export menu now includes "Export as SVG (no avatars)" for faster/smaller exports

+For very large trees (100+ avatars), use "Export as SVG (no avatars)" if the full export causes issues.

 ---